divio/divio-cloud-docs/how-to/manage-base-image.rst

     FROM divio/base:4.18-py3.6-slim-stretch
     # </DOCKER_FROM>

-and has to be upgraded to one of the `Divio-optimised Docker base images for projects
+and it has to be upgraded with one of the `Divio-optimised Docker base images for projects
 <https://hub.docker.com/r/divio/base/tags>`_, say ``divio/base:2.2-py3.9-slim-buster`` then the upgraded base image
-section of the Dockerfile could look as follows.
+section of the Dockerfile should contain only

 ..  code-block:: Dockerfile